By the Antipodean Blogger

 Maty Nikkhou-O’Brien and Dan O’Brien set up the Diplosphere organization that began organizing such seminars in 2014-15.

-However, this is the kind of project would need New Zealand government investment and support to be sustainable and fully effective.
+However, this kind of project would need New Zealand government investment and support to be sustainable and fully effective.

 I believe that diplomatic conversations could be conducted, highly productively, by creating and utilizing a three-tiered platform as follows: